RCAF/CFS Alsask Radar Dome

 Our latest visit to the Alsask Radar Dome happened almost a summer ago and we’re already itching to go back.
 We always find new angles to photograph and always learn something we didn’t know before.

-Know more: (new windows) RCAF/CFS Alsask Radar Dome + Canadian Civil Defence Museum and Archives.
+Know more: (new tabs) RCAF/CFS Alsask Radar Dome + Canadian Civil Defence Museum and Archives.

 They’re saying…